Trump hits a new low in attacks on the free press

 A sub-theme of his campaign was the attempted delegitimizing of the press corps covering him.
 As president, he frequently alleges that news is "fake" when the coverage isn't as positive as he wants it to be.
 But Thursday's tweet -- invoking an investigation -- goes further than he's gone before.

+"The free press is a pillar of our democracy, not a threat to it," Jaffer said.
+"Calling on the intelligence committee to investigate the press is particularly absurd.
+That committee was established after the national-security abuses of the 1950s, '60s, and early '70s to help ensure that the government's national security policies don't compromise constitutional freedoms -- including the freedom of the press."

+Preet Bharara, one of the former U.S. attorneys who was fired by Trump earlier this year, tweeted this interpretation of Trump's statement: "POTUS desperately wants to direct who should be investigated & who should be immune.
+He wants scrutiny for adversaries, amnesty for allies."

-Here are several ways to interpret it:
+Here are several other ways to interpret it:

--- He would genuinely like to see a government probe into the internal workings of American news organizations like CNN and NBC.
+--Trump would genuinely like to see a government probe into the internal workings of American news organizations like CNN and NBC.
 Such a probe would surely provoke First Amendment challenges.

 -- He's just mad about Wednesday's stories about an NBC News report that Secretary of State Rex Tillerson had privately called him a "moron."
 Nothing will come of his Twitter anger.